Skip to main content

 • Risk reduction: Patching the EPSS top-decile shrinks the realistic attack surface far more than chasing CVSS for its own sake.

 • Client communication: “Our prioritization is based on the same exploit-prediction model the federal government and major insurers use.”
-That sentence ends a lot of debates.

 • Operational efficiency: Your tech doesn’t burn a day on CVEs nobody is exploiting.